Coconuts are amazing and they have many uses!

 The science behind why coconut oil is great for dogs:

-- Medium chain triglycerides (MCT) is good fat, the kind that provides an many benefits which include digestion improvement, immune system support, metabolic function that assists with weight loss, skin and coat health and thyroid health.
+- Medium chain triglycerides (MCT) is good fat, the kind that provides many benefits including digestion improvement, immune system support, metabolic function that assists with weight loss, skin and coat health and thyroid health.

 - Lauric acid (a component of MCT) has antibacterial, antiviral, and anti-fungal properties.
 Capric and caprylic acid also have similar properties as lauric acid and are best known for their anti-fungal effects.